SenseNet/sncom-resources/_docs/portlet.md

 # Portlet

->**Prerequisites**: this article is about a feature that requires the [SenseNet.WebPages](https://github.com/SenseNet/sn-webpages) component or the full sensenet ECM 6.5 application to be installed.
+>**Prerequisites**: this article is about a feature that requires the [SenseNet.WebPages](https://github.com/SenseNet/sn-webpages) component or the full sensenet 6.5 application to be installed.

 A Portlet is an *ASP.NET web control* that appears as a box on pages.
 Portlets can display custom layouts and implement custom application logic.
 The most simple portlets are used to present a single [Content](/docs/content) or Content Collections.
-Pages in sensenet ECM are mostly built up of Portlets - they are the basic building blocks of Pages.
+Pages in sensenet are mostly built up of Portlets - they are the basic building blocks of Pages.

 Building custom pages is done by placing various types of portlets in the page layout.
-A portlet can display a custom user interface and execute custom code (for example the *Login Portlet* that accepts credentials of users and logs them into the portal) or portlets that rely much on the ECMS features of sensenet ECM to present Content or Content Collections.
+A portlet can display a custom user interface and execute custom code (for example the *Login Portlet* that accepts credentials of users and logs them into the portal) or portlets that rely much on the ECMS features of sensenet to present Content or Content Collections.

 ##### List of built-in portlets